uarizona-fnsv/bootstrap/docs/components/pagination.md

-# Pagination
+---
+title: 'Pagination'

-<p class="lead">Documentation and examples for showing pagination to indicate a series of related content exists across multiple pages.</p>
+description: 'Documentation and examples for showing pagination to indicate a series of related content exists across multiple pages.'
+bootstrap-link: ''
+---

 ## Overview